bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 At some stage, when all the episodes have been reviewed, I'd like to add tagging support to the new Jekyll site, and then start going through the back episodes and adding those tags I should have been adding all along.

-### 3 — Address any Bugs and Niggles I Find, as well as any Listener Feedback
+### 3 — Address any Bugs and Niggles I Find, and any Listener Feedback

 This is new software written within just three weeks, so I'm sure there are bugs!
 There are definitely a few niggles I've already found, and one listener has already provided some very valuable feedback for future tweaks.